arsy786/springboot-best-practices/README.md

 - This is very useful for identifying small bugs and best practices to avoid unnecessary bugs and code quality issues.
 - You can install the plugin into your favorite IDE.

 ## 25. Be Simple!
-- Always try to write readable, understanble and simple code!
+- Always try to write readable, understandable and simple code!